Tudor-s-Java-Projects/hello-world-repository/README.md

-Text cu ghilimele = “setText”
+Text cu ghilimele = "setText"
 some paragraph.
 <br><br>
 some other paragraph: